Placeholder text, shift-click to edit

 - Packaging type: Bigbags, bulk and potentially small bags (meltable).

 - Extremely low PAH content.

-- Huge CO2 footprint reduction (approx 80 percent compared to virgin CB).
+- Huge CO2 footprint reduction (+90 percent compared to fossil CB).

 - Long-term price agreements (fixed or connected to other commodity).